How to use the PS5 controller on PC

 How to configure Steam Input for the DualSense

-Steam added basic support for the DualSense back in November 2020, and has continually improved the DualSense functionality since then.
-It's great now!
-Using Steam is by far the easiest way to get your DualSense working on PC, even if you want to play non-Steam games.
+Steam added basic support for the DualSense in 2020, and has continually improved the DualSense functionality since then.
+It's great!
+Using Steam is by far the easiest way to get your DualSense working on PC, even to play non-Steam games.
 I'll explain that in a moment.

 To start, connect the DualSense to your PC via wire or Bluetooth as described above.
 Once you have it connected, open Steam and click Settings > Controller.
 From this part of the settings menu, you can now click "Desktop Configuration" to check out and customize the button layout.